The Enola Holmes Mysteries: Enola Holmes and the Case of the Gypsy Goodbye (2010)

 Finally, in Enola's sixth case, Sherlock concludes that Enola has matured rapidly into a capable young woman and helps his sister not only to find her quarry but also to finally convince their older brother Mycroft of her skill.

-In the end, the Holmes siblings fully reconcile with the help of a final coded message from their mother, a Spartan scitale decoded using bicycle handlebars.
+In the end, the Holmes siblings fully reconcile with the help of a final coded message from their mother, a Spartan scytale decoded using bicycle handlebars.
 With that resolution, Mycroft, further impressed with Enola's sophisticated business arrangements and satisfied with her residence at the Professional Women's Club, grants Enola her liberty and agrees to fund her education.
 Enola in turn forgives Mycroft, accepts his offer while announcing she is likely continuing her career as a private investigator.
 For his part, Sherlock accepts Enola as a colleague in his profession and notes that he eagerly awaits her future accomplishments.

 This book is also known as Enola Holmes and the Case of the Disappearing Duchess.

 Enola Holmes and the Black Barouche (2021)

-Enola works with Sherlock to uncover the truth behind the death of Flossie Rudcliff, Countess of Dunhench (née Glover).
+Enola and Sherlock are hired by Letitia "Tish" Glover, a young woman whose twin sister, Lady Felicity "Flossie" Rudcliff, has been declared dead by her husband, Cadogan Burr Rudcliff, the Earl of Dunhench.
+Tish believes Flossie is still alive, claiming she would have felt it if Flossie had left this world.
+While investigating the Dunhench estate in disguise, Enola notices an unusual composition in Flossies newest painting.
+The trees seem to spell out "sent to mental asylum" with their branches.
+Enola and Tish come up with a plan to find the location of this asylum by having the latter pretend to be an escaped Felicity.
+Thus, with the help from Sherlock, Watson and Tewkesbury, they can uncover the truth behind Flossie's disappearance.

 Enola Holmes and the Boy in Buttons (2021)

 Enola Holmes, the much younger sister of Sherlock and Mycroft, owns a building in the heart of 19th century London, a place she uses under pseudonyms to front for her investigative work.
-Employed there is a porter - Joddy, a young boy in a uniform festooned with buttons - whose even younger brother substitutes for him when he's sick.
+Employed there is a porter - Joddy, a young boy in a uniform festooned with buttons - whose even younger brother Paddy substitutes for him when he's sick.
 But Paddy disappears after one day at the job and Enola Holmes is alerted to this by the still ill Joddy.

 Determined to find the missing porter, Enola travels to the rough part of London where the boys live and starts searching Aldgate Pump area for the missing boy.
 When she finds the missing buttons - but not the boy - she decides that drastic action is essential if she's to save the missing boy.

 This is a short story, not a novel.
 This title is only available as an ebook or audiobook.